0xDBFB7/scientific_standards/README.md

 Similarly, these best practices won't help you with artifacts on one's LIGO, of course; they're aimed only at the application of well-trodden, well-established sub-techniques.

 <hr>

-> But even "good science" could possibly benefit.
-A standard on fitting and subtraction of spectrometric data, especially containing advice on degrees of freedom in fits, could perhaps have lessened some of the initial controversy surrounding [Greaves et al 2020](https://doi.org/10.1093/mnrasl/slaa187).
+~~But even "good science" could possibly benefit.
+A standard on fitting and subtraction of spectrometric data, especially containing advice on degrees of freedom in fits, could perhaps have lessened some of the initial controversy surrounding [Greaves et al 2020](https://doi.org/10.1093/mnrasl/slaa187).~~ After reading more of the followup, I no longer believe this is the case; the matters at hand here seem to be so complex and nuanced that they could not reasonably be systematized.
->

-disagree on further

 <hr>

 Right now, quality control in science is almost entirely a filter on the outputs (via peer-review).
-The quality of that filter has degraded, and the perverse incentives on that filter have lead to fields of literature that are very difficult to navigate.
+The quality of that filter has degraded, and the perverse incentives on both sides of that filter have lead to fields of literature that are very difficult to navigate.

 # The best possible experiment